tinyuhui/UROP/two_populations_individual_population_based_comparison/README.md

  The plottings for this second algorithm, make a solid argument in favour of this hypotesis.

- If we think about the underlying algorithm for the individual-based simulator
+I also analysed the case, where population 2 is 10 times bigger than population 1.
+The plots behaved as expected, showing that smaller population sizes have bigger fluctuations in the frequencies around the mean (think SLLN), and that migration partially mitigates this variance.

-This difference (or equivalence) in the plottings is very clear if you start with the two populations in equilibrium (p and q equal to c(0.25, 0.25, 0.25, 0.25) ).
+The difference in the r^2 equilibrium values is very clear if you start with the two populations in equilibrium (p and q equal to c(0.25, 0.25, 0.25, 0.25) ).
 That's simply becuase the range of the y-axis is much narrower if you start with r^2 = 0.
+Therefore all the plots I made, had populations starting in equilibrium.